8 Easy Winter Outdoor Education Activities

 I used an old muffin tins to put the paints in and I added a bit of water to the paints to help make them drip and ‘paint’ the snow better.

-This centre can get messy!
-It was a centre that required supervision so that snowsuits didn’t get covered in paint, but I have an amazing group and we didn’t end up with any art work on clothing.
-Just something to keep in mind if you use this centre idea.
+This center can get messy!
+It was a center that required supervision so that snowsuits didn’t get covered in paint, but I have an amazing group and we didn’t end up with any art work on clothing.
+Just something to keep in mind if you use this center idea.

 outdoor education

-This is also a centre that would work really well at home.
-The centre was so popular that we spent a lot of time refilling the paints for all of the children who were excited to paint in the snow.
+This is also a center that would work really well at home.
+The center was so popular that we spent a lot of time refilling the paints for all of the children who were excited to paint in the snow.

 I also filled some squirt bottles with a bit of paint, and water.
 These were very popular!

-Another thing that I loved about this centre is that when all of the groups were done creating our outdoor education area looked amazing!
+Another thing that I loved about this center is that when all of the groups were done creating our outdoor education area looked amazing!

-The snow was a rainbow of colours and kids loved seeing what they had painted.
+The snow was a rainbow of colors and kids loved seeing what they had painted.

 Winter Outdoor Education Activities – Snow Forts